Go to content

 • Person-oriented

 If the interest is on people, it is advantageous to place individuals or groups into the spotlight.
-This includes for example introductions, characterizations, allocations and qualities of people, e.g. skills.
-In this context, visualizations (e.g. photo, diagrams, charts) are recommended, as well as short and simple descriptions or tables of any kind.
+This includes, for example, introductions, characterizations, allocations, and qualities of people, e.g., skills.
+In this context, visualizations (e.g., photos, diagrams, charts) are recommended, as well as short and straightforward descriptions or tables of any kind.

 • Object-oriented

 If the interest is object-oriented, objective, measurable things are located in the center.
-This includes for example articles, products, facts and qualities like e.g. size, worth.
+For example, this includes articles, products, facts, and qualities like, e.g., size, worth.
 In this context, detailed texts and numbers are recommended that describe the issues.

 • Time-oriented

-In time orientation, the interest is on all aspects of time.
-This includes dates, periods and qualities like e.g. punctuality.
-In this context, detailed texts and numbers should include points in time and periods.
+In time orientation, the interest is in all aspects of time.
+This includes dates, periods, and qualities like, e.g., punctuality.
+In this context, detailed texts and numbers should consist of points in time and periods.

 • Location-oriented